Original Paper: https://arxiv.org/pdf/2408.11796

 - The Llama-3.1-Minitron-4B models achieved significant speedups, with the depth-pruned variant being the fastest, offering a 2.7× improvement in throughput over the original Llama 3.1 8B model.

-Importance of Teacher Correction:
+Importance of Teacher Correction

 - Teacher correction was found to be essential for achieving optimal distillation results, reducing validation loss by over 6% and ensuring the smaller model performs well on new datasets.